DayuanTan/AlgorithmsAndPractices/README.md

 ## 5.1 Three scenarios BFS fits

-- layer level traversal 分层遍历
+- level order traversal 分层遍历
   - traversal hierarchical a Grapg, Tree, Matrix
+    - BFS on tree
+    - BFS on Graph: O(V+E)
+    - BFS on Matrix: O(row * col)
   - shortest path for simple Graph (all edge length are 1)
-- connected block problem 连通块问题
+- connected component 连通块问题
   - find all connected cell
   - non-recursion implementation for find-all-plans problem
 - topological sort 拓扑排序
-  - can also be done using DFS
-  - BFS much easier
+  - can also be done using DFS.
+BFS much easier
+  - find any topo sort
+  - whether there is topo sort
+  - find the topo order with min dict order
+  - find whether only one topo sort

+## 5.2 Implementation
+### 5.2.1 Use Queue and hashset
+- Queue is used to record which nodes need to be process
+- Hashtable to record visited nodes if necessary:
+  - to avoid repeated calculation
+  - to prune in tree
+  - to avlid cycle in graph
+  - Java: HashSet/HashMap
+  - Python: set/dict
+  - C++: unordered_set/unordered_map

-## 5.2 Three implementation ways
+### 5.2.2 Three implementation ways
 - Single Queue (simplest, recommend)
 - Two Queues (easier understand)
 - Dummy Node 哨兵节点